omarubaid/omarubaid/README.md

 # Hi, I'm Omar Ubaid! 👋

-I'm a tech enthusiast with a multifaceted passion that has evolved from attending master's course Statistical and Machine Learning to deep learning in computer vision and hands-on in Data cleaning, analyzing and visualizing, to currently exploring the realms of Generative AI (GenAI).
+I'm a tech enthusiast with a multifaceted passion that has evolved from attending master's course Statistical and Machine Learning to deep learning in computer vision and hands-on in Data cleaning, analyzing and visualizing, to currently exploring the realms of Generative AI.

 ## 🔍 Computer Vision